Five Students Arrested After Video Shows 14-Year-Old Boy Beaten On Bus, Reportedly For Wearing Trump 2020 Hat

 But Superintendent Rex L. Mitchell said there was no evidence that the boy’s hat or political affiliation were motivating factors in the attack.

 “It is implied in the post that the altercation occurred because one of the students involved was wearing a political hat showing support for President Trump,” he said in a statement.
-“There was no evidence found during the investigation that indicated the student was wearing of such apparel on a prior occasion motivated the incident.”
+“There was no evidence found during the investigation that indicated the student was wearing any of this apparel at the time of the altercation or that his wearing of such apparel on a prior occasion motivated the incident.”

 The Florida State Attorney’s office also said the attack did not meet the threshold to be considered a hate crime.